 II.
-Measures taken to implement Security Council resolution 2375 (2017)
+Measures taken to implement Security Council resolution 2397 (2017)

-A. Designations
+A. Designations (para.
+3)

-1. Designation of individuals and entities (para.
+Designation of individuals and entities (para.
 3 and annexes I and II)

-Under the Act on Prohibition against the Financing of Terrorism and Proliferation of Weapons of Mass Destruction, the one individual and three entities listed in annexes I and II to resolution 2375 (2017) were additionally designated by the Financial Services Commission for its sanctions, including restrictions on financial transactions and freezing of assets.
+Under the Act on Prohibition against the Financing of Terrorism and Proliferation of Weapons of Mass Destruction, the 16 individuals and one entity listed in annexes I and II to resolution 2397 (2017) were additionally designated by the Financial Services Commission for its sanctions, including restrictions on financial transactions and freezing of assets.

-Under the Foreign Exchange Transaction Act and guidelines on granting permission for payment and receipt for the fulfilment of obligations for the maintenance of international peace and security, foreign currency transactions with individuals or entities designated by the Korean Government are prohibited unless approved by the Governor of the Bank of Korea.
-The one individual and three entities listed in annexes I and II to resolution 2375 (2017) were additionally designated, and therefore foreign currency transactions with those individual and entities are currently prohibited.
+Under the Foreign Exchange Transaction Act and guidelines on granting permission for payment and receipt for the fulfilment of obligations for the maintenance of international peace and security, foreign currency transactions with individuals or entities designated by the Government of the Republic of Korea are prohibited unless approved by the Governor of the Bank of Korea.
+The 16 individuals and one entity listed in annexes I and II to resolution 2397 (2017) were additionally designated, and therefore foreign currency transactions with those individual and entities are currently prohibited.

-The individual listed in annex I to resolution 2375 (2017) will not be allowed to enter the Republic of Korea without approvals and certificates of visit from the Ministry of Unification.
+The individuals listed in annex I to resolution 2397 (2017) will not be allowed to enter the Republic of Korea without approvals and certificates of visit from the Ministry of Unification.